 d) No public consultation is involved

-4. The National Environmental Policy is a response to our national commitment to a clean environment, mandated in Articles 48 A and 51 A (g) constitution, strengthened by judicial interpretation of Article __.
+4. The National Environmental Policy is a response to our national commitment to a clean environment, mandated in Articles 48 A and 51 A (g) of the Constitution, strengthened by judicial interpretation of Article __.

 a) 21